This blog may contain affiliate links. Read our disclosure policy for more info.

 The five active volcanoes, and most popular, in Costa Rica include Poas, Arenal, Rincon de la Vieja, Irazu, and Turrialba.
 The sixth is Miravalles, but it’s not that popular to visit.

 In this blog, I will detail the seven must-visit volcanoes in Costa Rica.
-I will let you know why you should visit each one as well as cover how to get there, how much tickets cost, and some other helpful tips like when to go and what guided tours are the best-rated!
+I will share with you my personal opinions on why you should visit each one as well as cover how to get there, how much tickets cost, and some other helpful tips like when to go and what guided tours are the best-rated!

 It’s your complete guide to Costa Rica’s best volcanoes!